EU Simulation

 “Students learn more, are more engaged and pay attention to related events after the course is over”– Jason Ackleson, New Mexico State University

-An EU simulation provides “participants with a novel and beneficial learning experience, communicating a complex subject-matter in a highly motivating manner and facilitating the effective teaching of a range of transferable skills” – Professor Thomas Christiansen, University of Wales – Aberystwyth
+An EU simulation provides “participants with a novel and beneficial learning experience, communicating a complex subject-matter in a highly motivating manner and facilitating the effective teaching of a range of transferable skills” – Professor Thomas Christiansen, University of Wales – Aberystwyth.

 Preparation